The COVID-19 diet appeals to the omnivores among us

 Projections suggest the fried chicken market will grow by an additional 23.1 percent in 2020, to realize as much as ¥105 billion.

 “The market still has room for growth,” the analyst says.
-“People are still staying home due to the coronavirus pandemic, and housewives in particular appreciate a break from the kitchen, so tasty takeout chicken dishes are being reconsidered.
-Along with their affordability, takeout can be purchased and carried home while keeping with recommendations to avoid the risky “three Cs” (confined spaces, crowded spaces, close contact).
+“People are still staying home due to the coronavirus pandemic, and homemakers in particular appreciate a break from the kitchen, so tasty takeout chicken dishes are being reconsidered.
+Along with its affordability, takeout can be purchased and carried home while keeping with recommendations to avoid the risky ‘three Cs’ (confined spaces, crowded spaces, close contact).”

 “The kara-age cooking style entered Japan during the Edo Period (1603-1868),” says the aforementioned analyst.
 “At that time, the main ingredient was not chicken, but tofu.”